-According to official statistics (National Commission For Enterprises in the Unorganised Sector), the labour market in Kerala, just as in the rest of the country, continues to be dominated by informal workers.
+According to official statistics (NCEUS), the labour market in Kerala, just as in the rest of the country, continues to be dominated by informal workers.
 The share of informal workers among rural men in the 2017-18 in Kerala was 87 per cent.
 The figures for Kerala are not strictly comparable with those for the rest of India as workers classified as "informal" workers in Kerala have access to a variety of social security benefits.